 It is recommended that anyone doing psychotherapy or counselling training has access to a therapist or counsellor for the duration of their training.
 Those who are wishing to become qualified psychotherapists with UKCP registration are required to have personal therapy during their training.
 This needs to be a minimum of 160 hours over a four year period with a UKCP registered psychotherapist.
 Assistance is provided in the selection, duration and mode of psychotherapy that might best suit the trainee.

 All practising counsellors or psychotherapists are required to work to a recognised code of ethics.
 Transactional Analysis trainees are required to work to the United Kingdom Association for Transactional Analysis (UKATA) Code of Ethics and Professional Practice guidelines – copies of which are available on request.
 Elan Training and Development is an equal opportunities training institute and welcomes applications from all people.

 All courses and supervision count towards accreditation as a Transactional Analyst.
 This is a formal psychotherapy qualification that is recognised by the UK Council for Psychotherapy and thus will be acceptable for registration purposes.
-In addition attendance on any of these courses and supervision can also lead towards accreditation with the British Association of Counselling and Psychotherapy as an accredited counsellor.
+In addition attendance on any of these courses and supervision can also lead towards accreditation with the British Association of Counselling and Psychotherapy as an accredited counsellor/psychotherapist.

 They then need to have written and passed a Case Study and present tapes of their clinical work to an exam board who assess competency.

 Year Six – Exam leading to UKCP Registration